▶Practice

 Source Credibility and Clinical Reputation

-According to clinic data, public patients include President Viktor Yushchenko (from 2004, with the medical team that saved him after dioxin poisoning), as well as state officials, members of parliament, athletes, and public figures.
+According to clinic data, among public patients is President Viktor Yushchenko (from 2004, with a team of physicians who saved him after dioxin poisoning), as well as government officials, members of parliament, athletes, and public figures.
 Valikhnovski himself mentions in various interviews:

 - The clinic's official website (various versions of historical pages) mentions approximately 30 plastic surgeries as part of an international team.

-These two versions do not contradict each other: "6 facial reconstruction surgeries" represents Valikhnovski's personal contribution to a specific subset; "~30 surgeries" is the total number of all plastic interventions by the international team.
-The hub presents both versions with sources and notation regarding the difference in scope.
+These two versions do not contradict each other: "6 facial reconstruction surgeries" is Valikhnovski's personal contribution to a specific subset; "~30 surgeries" is the total number of all plastic interventions by the international team.
+The hub displays both versions with sources and a note about the difference in scope.

 What This Means for a Broader Audience